flakes/mirc_fish_10/README.md

 Use `//load -rs fish_10.mrc` to load the script.

 ## TROUBLESHOOTING

-Here are some common problems to watch out for:

 * Do you have the latest release?
 Check the downloads page for updates.